In rare rebuke of Putin, Trump urges Russia to 'STOP!' after deadly attack on Kyiv

 Trump’s criticism of Putin is notable because Trump has repeatedly said Russia is more willing than Ukraine to get a deal done.

-“I didn’t like last night,” Trump said of Russia’s massive attack on Kyiv, which led to him criticizing Putin.
+“I didn’t like last night,” Trump said of Russia’s massive attack on Kyiv.
 “I wasn’t happy with it.”

 In his dealings with Zelenskyy and Putin, Trump has focused on which leader has leverage.
 Putin has "the cards" and Zelenskyy does not, Trump has said repeatedly.
 At the same time, the new Republican administration has taken steps toward a more cooperative line with Putin, for whom Trump has long shown admiration.

-Trump in his meeting with Norway's Gahr Støre was to discuss the war in Ukraine, U.S. tariffs and other issues.
+Trump in his meeting with Norway's Gahr Støre discussed the war in Ukraine, U.S. tariffs and other issues.

 Norway, a member of NATO and strong supporter of Ukraine, shares a roughly 123-mile (198-kilometer) border with Russia.